 This is a bit trickier when your income fluctuates throughout the year, but saving three to 12 times your monthly expenses can help you temper those less-lucrative months.
 It might also be smart to keep that emergency savings liquid, such that you have immediate access to your cash at any time.

 Understandably, growing a financial reserve is easier said than done when you’re just starting out.
 But even a few dollars per week can get you rolling.
 Need a foolproof way to avoid the temptation to spend instead of save?
 You could set up an automatic deposit into a separate cash-based account, and then perhaps budget as if that money doesn’t exist.

 In addition to paying taxes by yourself, being self-employed can also mean establishing your own health insurance.
 If you’re not sure what you want to do, you could start by discussing your options with your spouse or other family members.
 (For example, can you join your spouse’s insurance plan?)
 You can also find more health insurance options on The Marketplace.

 The Bottom Line

-As you’re getting your self-employed financial house in order, you may also be considering opening a new cash management account.
+As you’re getting your self-employed financial house in order, you may also be considering opening a new checking and savings account.

-SoFi Money might be a smart solution for your needs.
-SoFi Money is a cash management account that earns you interest and has no account fees (variable and subject to change).
+SoFi Checking and Savings might be a smart solution for your needs.
+SoFi Checking and Savings is a checking and savings account that earns you interest and has no account fees (variable and subject to change).

-SoFi Money could be a great fit for your on-the-go professional life.
+SoFi Checking and Savings could be a great fit for your on-the-go professional life.
 The sign-up process is entirely online and takes as little as two minutes.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.